Wednesday 26 July – Sunday 13 Aug, 10am - 4pm (12-4pm Sundays 30 July & 6 Aug, 1-4pm Sunday 13 Aug)

 Tickets for all other sessions are available now by clicking here or from the bottom of this page.

-AND - there'll also be numerous events linked to Gaia during the installation period including an evening with Kate Bottley (Fri 4 Aug), a photography exhibition and the return of our microscopic beasts gallery.
-Watch out for more details soon.
+AND - there'll also be numerous events linked to Gaia during the installation period including an evening with Kate Bottley (Fri 4 Aug, includes a bar), a photography exhibition and the return of our microscopic beasts gallery.

 Earth viewed at Liverpool Cathedral